Outreach-Organization/AgeoX-Docs/src/app/docs/heatmap-generation/page.md

 - Visit the [QGIS Download Page](https://qgis.org/download/) (if you have not done already).
 - Choose the **Long Term Release (3.34 LTR)** version.
 - Select your operating system (Windows, macOS, or Linux) and follow the installation instructions.
+- When QGIS is installed, be sure to have the program running before you continue in the _Heatmap Creation_ section.

 #### **Install Miniconda**